microsoft/fluentui/rfcs/convergence/authoring-stories.md

 **Before:**

 - Pane Generated
-- No warnings but controls don't work (or do but in weird way)
+- No warnings but controls don't work (or do but in a weird way)

 ```tsx
 import {FooBar,FooBarProps} from './index'